ethereum/ethereum-org-website/src/content/contributing/funding-rounds/index.md

 Allo Protocol is a set of smart contracts that enable the democratic allocation and distribution of funds through the power of **quadratic funding **.

-In short, quadratic funding is a mechanism for donation matching that takes into consideration how many unique people are signaling support to a recipient, rather than solely the amount of money a that recipient raised.
+In short, quadratic funding is a mechanism for donation matching that takes into consideration how many unique people are signaling support to a recipient, rather than solely the amount of money a recipient raised.
 Donations to recipients are then matched with funds from the matching pool, proportional to number of unique contributors, and to a lesser extent, the amount of money raised.

 This prevents large donors from having disproportionate influence over the allocation of funds.
 A recipient with 100 small donations will receive significantly more matching funds at the end of the round than a project with a large donation from a single donor, even if the latter raised more money.